dant14/Delta-sessions/Week3/Task3/README.md

  - LED positive leg -> D4 (with resistor between)
  - LED negative leg -> GND

+Just ignore the Ultrasound sensor cables for this one, they are not necessary for this circuit to work.

 ![PIR schematic](../images/pir1.png)

 This will demonstrate how a motion sensor works - move in front of it and see the LED light up for a few seconds!